This is an update to an older article from January 2021 – BR

 I’ve always tried to protect it in a semi hard case and I always take the batteries out when I store it.

 The 3H is a heavy duty piece of kit.
 It’s all aluminum housing has proven to be grunt proof over the years.
-For this reason this compass rides in my chest rig (dummy corded of course).
 This compass isn’t my first choice for land navigation, for reasons I’ll detail below, but it’s a very solid piece of gear that will get the job done.
+Some versions are built with a few pieces of tritium to aid with night time land navigation.

-The Suunto MC2 is my preferred compass for land navigation.
+The Suunto MC2 (I have both the NH and G models, they are both good) is my preferred compass for land navigation.
 It has a few design features that make land nav easier when you’re tired and your brain is hazy.

-For starters, it has built in declination adjustment that once set you no longer need to compensate for magnetic declination.
-It’s sighting system is the opposite of the 3H.
-You aim an MC2 just like you would a pistol, out in front of you.
-By adjusting the mirrored lid you can still see your bezel while doing this, allowing you to shoot that azimuth more accurately.
+For starters, it has built in declination adjustment that once set you no longer need to compensate for magnetic declination every time you shoot an azimuth.
+This is a major improvement over the system the 3H uses since it relies completely on mental math.
+The MC2 sighting system is also the opposite of the 3H.
+You aim an MC2 just like you would a pistol, out in front of you at arms distance, creating a long and accurate sight radius from the compass to your eye.
+By adjusting the mirrored lid you can still see your compass bezel while doing this, allowing you to shoot that azimuth more accurately by lining up the built in “sights” on a distant land mark.
+While this is noticeably better than a 3H in the day time, it’s even better when working at night wearing night vision since you can actually aim the compass while wearing your NOD’s.

 The last compass I routinely carry is a Suunto watch band compass.
 It is a good little compass and a great way to always have one with.
-I’ve found it to be accurate enough (within about 5 degrees) for quick azimuth checks, but I wouldn’t use it for anything needing a lot of accuracy.
-I used it during the Brushbeater Scout course last year and it was a great way to get my bearings quickly when I needed to relay Cardinal directions to other team members.
+I’ve found it to be accurate enough (within about 5 degrees) for quick azimuth checks and as a great way to get my bearings quickly when I need to relay Cardinal directions to other team members.

 Protractors are used to help plot grids and azimuths when you are using a map.
 These too come in different styles and I’ve found I like some styles better for different tasks.
 I’ll be honest and admit that I haven’t used every protractor out there, but I have used the following ones quite a bit.